Generic selectors

 According to Consumer Reports about 33% of cars do not have a spare tire.
 The option is a fix kit equipped with a compressor and sealant kit to temporarily fix a flat tire.
 Some cars without spares come with “run-flat” tires, which are designed to operate for a limited distance after losing air from a typical puncture.

-There are thre main reasons for skipping the spare
+There are three main reasons for skipping the spare

 1. Regulatory pressure to squeeze more miles out of every gallon of fuel: Removing the 18-22 kg that a tire and jack add to a car’s weight helps to increase fuel economy slightly.